Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Tuning

 \cite{SheVB2024} points out that in the case where $\Prob{\Phat=0}>0$, $\Var{\log \Phat(y_{1:T})}$ is not even defined.
 This particular case occurs with exact or partial observations of an MJP where the likelihood is zero when the state does not fit with the observation.
 More generally, \cite{SheVB2024} shows that tuning so that the \emph{relative variance},

 or a little above $1$, is a more robust approach as it can highlight potential large or infinite polynomial moments of $\Phat$.
-In the case where $\Phat$ is well behaved and strictly positive, the delta method (first-order Taylor approximation) shows that the two approaches are essentially equivalent.
+When $\Phat$ is well behaved and strictly positive, a first-order Taylor approximation shows that the two approaches are essentially equivalent.

-We will typically set $m_-=0$, and $m_+$ sufficiently large that its existence only rarely comes into play.
+All of the above advice assumes that $\Var{\Phat}$ or $\Var{\log \Phat}$ is inversely proportional to the computational cost.
+In the case of a standard particle filter, the variance is approximately inversely proportional to the number of particles, which is proportional to the cost.
+For the Alive particle filter, Taylor expanding \eqref{eqn.VrelExact} (see later) shows that the variance is approximately inversely proportional to $\ess$, which is proportional to the expected cost.

+Achieving too small a variance simply increases the computational cost slightly; too large a variance can negatively impact the mixing of the algorithm, potentially substantially.

+Increasing $m_-$ can only lead to an estimator that is an average of more (or the same number) of terms, thereby reducing the Monte Carlo variance of $\Phat$ and making any recommended $\ess$ conservative.
+We will typically set $m_+$ sufficiently large that this upper threshold is met infrequently.
 Thus, some of our analysis is for the Alive particle filter, anticipating any resulting guidance will also apply to the Frankenfilter.
-We then examine the effect of $m_+$ on the overall variance and derive guidance on setting $m_+$ so that its impact on the variance is small.
+We then examine the effect of $m_+$ on the overall variance and derive guidance on setting $m_+$.

-We will show that in the case of exact observations, where the algorithm in Section \ref{sec.base.algorithm} is applicable, to target a relative variance of $V$, one should set $\ess=\lceil 2+T/\log(1+V)\rceil$.
-In the case of partial observations, where our general algorithm of Section \ref{sec.general.alg} applies, but with $s^j=w^j\in\{0,1\}$ for all $j$, $\ess$ should be larger and we provide a natural formula for the relative variance, that demonstrates this.

-All of the advice cited above assumes that $\Var{\Phat}$ or $\Var{\log \Phat}$ is inversely proportional to the computational cost.
-In the case of a standard particle filter, the cost is proportional to the number of particles.
-For the Alive particle filter the expected cost is proportional to the expected number of simulations, which is proportional to $\ess$.
-In the case of the alive particle filter with exact observations, a first-order Taylor expansion of \eqref{eqn.VrelExact} (appearing in Section \ref{sec.TuneExact}), shows that, at least approximately, the variance is proportional to $1/\ess$, as required.